Key takeaways

 Can I give my cat prednisone every day?

 Veterinarians will likely not prescribe prednisone.
-If prednisone or prednisolone is prescribed, you will give the cat one or two doses daily for a few days or weeks.
+If prednisone or prednisolone is prescribed, you will give the cat 1 or 2 doses daily for a few days to a few weeks.
 Prednisone/prednisolone is not intended for long-term use.

 How to give your cat prednisone